Tokyo. 13,000,000 people may roam its streets, but it has enough spirit to deliver a unique experience for every single one.

 With over 5,000 sushi restaurants in Tokyo, it was tricky to choose just one, but Sukiyabashi Jiro wins it hands down.
 From the relaxed, intimate setting to the discreet yet always attentive service of its acclaimed team, every detail of the environment is carefully designed to let the dishes take centre stage.
 And what a performance it puts on; this isn’t just sushi, this is a revelation.

 If your idea of foodie perfection looks a lot like tender cuts of pork swimming in a hearty broth of chicken, ginger and pak choi, this ramen joint will not disappoint.
 Fūunji is known for having the best dipping noodles in Tokyo.
 The catch?
 There are only 15 seats and no English-speaking staff.
 Definitely one to visit, just give yourself plenty of time and room for plenty.

 The variety, creativity and artistry of the dishes served up in Susisho Masa is unparalleled in the sashimi niche – a fact not lost on its punters, who are responsible for Sushisho’s enviable five-star rating on Trip Advisor.
 Visit this destination to experience the delicate preparation of fish, just as it should be.

 So, we’ve taken you on a digital tour of the best places in the city, but that’s only the tip of the iceberg.
 Beyond what we cover in this piece, you will find robot restaurants, a parasite museum, pachinko games, akihabara and capsule hotels.
 Whatever you decide to do in Tokyo, it is a place of true wonder – somewhere you can escape the pace of Western life and into a fantasy world no less busy, but a lot more fun.
 How you experience this magical destination is up to you.

-Visit the Cruise1st Australia website and use the search bar on the left to browse a complete range of upcoming cruises departing to Tokyo.
+View our Japan cruise deals or use the search bar on the left to browse a complete range of upcoming cruises departing to Tokyo.